EU lifts Libya sanctions, discusses future help

 "A police mission looks perhaps the likeliest possibility at the moment," he added.

-In a statement, French Foreign Minister Alain Juppe said that rescinding the sanctions showed the EU's determination to do whatever was necessary to support the interim authorities.

-"The unfreezing of these assets will enable the new Libyan authorities to have the means to answer the more immediate urgencies, in particular in the humanitarian field, and to ensure the good functioning of the administration and of public services and favour the rebound of the Libyan economy."

-Earlier this week, NATO allies, most of whom are EU members, started mapping out ways the military alliance could back Libya's ruling interim council in ensuring a peaceful transition.
+Earlier this week, NATO allies, most of whom are EU members, started mapping out ways the military alliance could support Libya's ruling interim council in ensuring a peaceful transition.

-One option being discussed is for NATO to maintain an arms embargo in Libya even after a no-fly zone mandated by the United Nations is lifted and hostilities cease.
+One option being discussed is for NATO to deploy forces to maintain an arms embargo in Libya, even after a no-fly zone mandated by the United Nations is lifted and hostilities cease.

-"The point was made during discussions that NATO should be prepared if the U.N. decides to keep the embargo after the air campaign is no longer required," a NATO diplomat said.

 NATO has conducted an air campaign that includes enforcing the no-fly zone and a ban on weapons imports to Libya since late March to protect civilians during the civil war.